victorers1/personal-blog/src/content/notes/docker.md

 ## Containers

 Just like a process is a running instance of a program, a Container is a running instance of a Docker Image.
-By "Run", we mean "Use CPU, RAM and Storage".
+By "Run", I mean "Use CPU, RAM and Storage".
 They can talk to others Containers, like processes in Linux and uses Copy-On-Write file system.

 ### I/O Attach